MicrosoftDocs/security/security-docs/zero-trust/copilots/apply-zero-trust-copilots-overview.md

 ---
 title: Overview - Use Zero Trust security to prepare for AI companions, including Microsoft Copilots
-description: Learn how to apply the principles of Zero Trust to your environment to prepapre for AI tools that include Web-grounded prompts, Microsoft 365-grounded prompts, and prompts grounded in data from your security tools. ms.date: 04/23/2024 ms.service: security
+description: Learn how to apply the principles of Zero Trust to your environment to prepare for AI tools that include Web-grounded prompts, Microsoft 365-grounded prompts, and prompts grounded in data from your security tools. ms.date: 04/23/2024 ms.service: security
 author: BrendaCarter